-My aloe vera plants comes from IKEA, but I believe they’re very cheap to get overall.
+My aloe vera plants come from IKEA, but I believe they’re very cheap to get overall.
 It took my plants about 6 months to go overboard on the sprouting (they are multiplying like weed lol) and I used 1 handful of them to make one glass.
-So until then you can always just use 1-2 leaves and half of a cucumber instead!
+So until then, you can always just use 1-2 leaves and half of a cucumber instead!

 Benefits of drinking Aloe Vera Juice

-- Hydrates you and gives your body the building blocks it needs to replenish old cells and regenerate.
+- Hydrates you and give your body the building blocks it needs to replenish old cells and regenerate.

 - Supports your immune system by giving you a full spectrum of vitamins and minerals.